jekil/RangeOfficerBot/Readme.md

 In Stage Mode you can also simulate, with a random probability of 20%, the Range Officer giving you some special commands:

 - *"Stop"*, during the execution of your dry fire exercise to simulate the Range Officer stopping you for an issue (IPSC rule 8.3.5).
+This helps you to train to react to "stop" when Range Officer detects a violation or an issue.
-- *"Safety, Holster"*, at the end of your dry fire exercise to simulate putting your gun loaded in holster
+- *"Safety, Holster"*, at the end of your dry fire exercise to simulate putting your loaded gun in holster

 ## How To